eerieA/game-nexarion/README.md

 | Some humans (FES human-heavy states)  |  vs  | Archelects (Cosma Chorus) |
 | Some of FES (authoritarian states)  |  vs  | big warlords of The Abyssal Syndic |
 | Most other races  |  distrust / disdain  | the Veydrin race |

+# License

+All original narrative content, worldbuilding documents, and system/game design materials in this repository are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+This means you are free to:
+- Share: copy and redistribute the material in any medium or format
+- Adapt: remix, transform, and build upon the material for any purpose, even commercially

+Under the following terms:
+- **Attribution**: You must give appropriate credit, provide a link to this repository or the original source, and indicate if changes were made.

+> If any code is added to the repository in the future, it will be separately licensed under the MIT License, unless otherwise stated.